 Choose a B2B eCommerce solution that’s built on a rock-solid ERP integration.

-That’s how Corevist Commerce works.
+That’s how the Corevist Platform works.
 Whatever product restrictions apply to your customers in SAP, our solution maps those same restrictions in the B2B eCommerce channel.

 In other words, your customers can only purchase the SKUs that your SAP business rules allow.
 It’s a simple, elegant solution to the problem of catalog personalization in B2B.

 Related products are a crucial merchandising tool in B2C eCommerce.
 But they serve an additional function in B2B.
 While they can certainly help you grow your AOV (average order value), they also offer a powerful opportunity for personalization.

 For example, if a customer has purchased a major piece of equipment from you, and you also sell consumables to support that equipment, you can leverage those product relationships in B2B eCommerce as recommended products for that customer.
 This empowers you to offer even more value in B2B eCommerce, reminding customers of the ancillary products that they may need to reorder to maintain that major piece of equipment.